 Manchester International Festival is the world’s first festival of original, new work and special events and takes place biennially, in Manchester, UK.
 The Festival launched in 2007 as an artist-led, commissioning Festival presenting new works from across the spectrum of performing arts, visual arts and popular culture.

-Highlights of the first three Festivals include Damon Albarn, Jamie Hewlett and Chen Shi-Zheng's Chinese opera Monkey: Journey to the West; group art event Il Tempo del Postino featuring work by Matthew Barney, Tacita Dean and Olafur Eliasson; Steve McQueen’s commemoration of fallen British soldiers, Queen and Country; Zaha Hadid Architects' new space for the music of Bach; Björk's three week Biophilia residency; director Robert Wilson's The Life and Death of Marina Abramović, starring Abramović, Willem Dafoe and Antony; and Punchdrunk’s Doctor Who adventure The Crash of The Elysium.
+Some highlights of the first four Festivals include premieres of Steve McQueen’s commemoration of fallen British soldiers, Queen and Country; Damon Albarn, Jamie Hewlettand Chen Shi-Zheng's Chinese opera Monkey: Journey to the West; group art event Il Tempo del Postino - featuring work by Matthew Barney, Tacita Dean and Tino Sehgal; Zaha Hadid Architects' new space for the music of Bach; Björk's three-week Biophilia residency; director Robert Wilson's The Life and Death of Marina Abramović, starring Abramović, Willem Dafoe and Antony; The xx performing in a hidden city centre space for audiences of just 60 and Kenneth Branagh’s Macbeth.

 Have a question?
 Visit FAQs here.